-DESIRING to settle certain particular problems relating to the Grand Duchy of Luxembourg,
+Desiring to settle certain particular problems relating to the Grand Duchy of Luxembourg.

-HAVE AGREED upon the following provisions, which shall be annexed to this Treaty:
+Have agreed upon the following provisions, which shall be annexed to this Treaty:

-1. By reason of the special position of its agriculture, the Grand Duchy of Luxembourg is hereby authorised to maintain quantitative restrictions on imports of the products included in the list annexed to the Decision of the Contracting Parties to the General Agreement on Tariffs and Trade of 3 December 1955 concerning the agriculture of Luxembourg.
+1. By reason of the special position of its agriculture, the Grand Duchy of Luxembourg is hereby authorized to maintain quantitative restrictions on imports of the Products included in the list annexed to the Decision of the Contracting Parties to the General Agreement on Tariffs and Trade of 3 December 1955 concerning the agriculture of Luxembourg.

-Belgium, Luxembourg and the Netherlands shall apply the system provided for in the third paragraph of Article 6 of the Convention of the Economic Union of Belgium and Luxembourg of 25 July 1921.
+Belgium, Luxembourg and the Netherlands shall apply the system provided for in the third paragraph of Article 6 of the Convention on the Economic Union of Belgium and Luxembourg of 25 July 1921.